Liban45/hangman227/README.md

 1. **Function Definitions:** Started by defining functions for core game functionalities, such as selecting a random word, checking the letter guessed, and asking for input.

 2. **Object-Oriented Programming (OOP):** Transitioned to an object-oriented approach by encapsulating the game logic into a `Hangman` class.
-This allowed for better organization of code, improved readability, and easier maintenance.
+This allowed for better code organization, improved readability, and allowed for easier maintenance.

 3. **Abstraction:** Leveraged abstraction to hide complex implementation details and provide a simplified interface for interacting with the game.
 This made the code more accessible, especially for those who may not be familiar with the internal workings of the game.